Comparing Qurate Retail (QRTEB) & Its Rivals

 |2.50

-As a group, “Cable & other pay television services” companies have a potential upside of 26.12%.
-Given Qurate Retail’s peers higher probable upside, analysts plainly believe Qurate Retail has less favorable growth aspects than its peers.
+As a group, “Cable & other pay television services” companies have a potential upside of 25.42%.
+Given Qurate Retail’s competitors higher possible upside, analysts clearly believe Qurate Retail has less favorable growth aspects than its competitors.

 Profitability

-This table compares Qurate Retail and its peers’ net margins, return on equity and return on assets.
+This table compares Qurate Retail and its competitors’ net margins, return on equity and return on assets.

 |Net Margins